It is a question often asked, but rarely answered properly when it comes to SEO vs Google Adwords and all other forms of paid media.

 Here is one way for you to think through your SEO and organic web marketing costs when comparing it to Google Adwords and other paid advertising.

 Would a Google Ad spend give you a better return on your investment (would it cost more or less) than to secure the same result in organic search?

 SEO and good back linking aren’t instant like paid advertising, but it keeps working long after the money is spent.

 Getting to the third position on Google’s first page, which has an overall average click-through rate of 10%, or buying an ad on Google’s first page which has an average click though rate of 2%?

-The purpose of the calculator below is to determine which represents the better value and which is likely to give you the better return on your investment.
+The purpose of the calculation below is to determine which represents the better value and which is likely to give you the better return on your investment.

 Quite often, the best result is by combining a number of long tail keywords in a niche.
 Depending on the industry, you want at least 1,000 searches per month for that keyword or keyword group.

 - .02% x 880 = 17.6 (Likely click through)